 Existing Smartphones with Periscope Lenses

 Periscope-style lenses for advanced optical zooming capabilities are trending right now, and several manufacturers have implemented the technology.
-Apple's main competitor, Samsung, just introduced the Galaxy S20 Ultra with hybrid 10x optical zoom capabilities.
+Apple's main competitor, Samsung, has introduced several Galaxy Ultra devices with with hybrid 10x optical zoom capabilities.

-Huawei has come out with the P30 Pro, which also offers 5x true optical zoom and 10x hybrid optical zoom, and the company is rumored to be working on a P40 Pro that has even more advanced true 10x optical zoom capabilities.
-Oppo too is said to be planning a smartphone with 10x optical zoom.
+Huawei has come out with the P30 Pro, which also offers 5x true optical zoom and 10x hybrid optical zoom, and the company is rumored to be working on a P40 Pro that has even more advanced true 10x optical zoom capabilities..

-Samsung calls the zoom functionality in the S20 Ultra "Space Zoom" and it enables up to 100x digital zoom.
+Samsung calls the zoom functionality in its smartphones "Space Zoom" and it enables up to 100x digital zoom.
 The periscope lens itself uses a folded 4x telephoto lens combined with a 48-megapixel sensor, which can swap between 4x and 10x zoom.
 Samsung's zoom feature is technically a hybrid option because it uses some sensor cropping for the 10x zoom.

 The 100x zoom capability uses digital zooming technology that we thought worked quite well up to 30x, but is not particularly useful at 100x.
 Apple, like Samsung, could combine digital zoom with optical zoom for a similar effect.

-So far, periscope zoom lenses in smartphones that are truly 10x don't seem to be available, but the technology is certainly on the verge of launching, and Huawei's rumored P40 Pro may be the first with 10x optical zoom.
-The technology should be even more advanced by the time Apple is ready to build it into a smartphone in 2022.
+So far, periscope zoom lenses in smartphones that are truly 10x are available in limited quantities, but the technology is certainly on the verge of expanding and should be even more advanced by the time Apple is ready to build it into a smartphone in 2023.

 Apple Patents for Periscope Lens Technology